 Any level cannot withstand by itself; each layer is dependent on its adjacent one.
 The image depicts it.

-The above list of prevention strategies is not complete, and the model deliberately omitted vaccine and testing because its aim is to highlight the relative importance of standard preventive measures.
+The above list of prevention strategies is not complete, and the model deliberately omitted vaccines and testing because it aims to highlight the relative importance of standard preventive measures.
 Those interested can include any other measure.

-Few Swiss Cheese models for COVID 19 exist.
+Few Swiss Cheese models for COVID-19 exist.
 The most popular one is the version of Ian Mackay, a virologist from Brisbane, Australia.
-The New York Times reported it after his version went viral through Twitter.
+The New York Times reported it after his version went viral on Twitter.
 The following is his version.

-I found a Sinhala version of the Ian Mackay’s version of the Swiss Cheese Model.
+I found a Sinhala version of Ian Mackay’s version of the Swiss Cheese Model.

 The New Zealand version

 Siouxsie Wiles, Associate Professor at the University of Auckland with Toby Morris introduced the following model.
 It is a very comprehensive one as you can see it.
-You can read about it in this post of COVID 19 nad Swiss cheese system.
+You can read about it in this post about COVID-19 and the Swiss cheese system.